 One of the most common causes for AC blowing warm air is low refrigerant.
 A refrigerant is essential to maintain your unit’s best performance.
 It is the fluid that absorbs heat and humidity from the air.
 If your AC is not cooling, it may be because the refrigerant is leaking and whatever is left is not enough to effectively keep your home cool.

 Unfortunately, fixing this is not as simple as replacing the refrigerant.
 Finding the leaks and repairing holes can be time consuming and expensive.
-If not promptly fixed, it may even cause damage to the compressor motor.
+If not promptly fixed, it may even cause damage to the compressor motor, If not promptly fixed, it may even cause damage to the compressor motor, potentially leading to smoke coming out of an AC.
 Some of the tell-tale signs of a leaking refrigerant are hissing or bubbling noises and a buildup of ice on the outside unit.

 Solution: If you suspect that the low refrigerant in your AC is due to a leak, call your technician right away.
 A leaking refrigerant is a health and safety hazard, so it is important to have it fixed as soon as possible.